wxy20850606/wxy20850606.github.io/content/posts/2025/08/love-as-learning.md

 When he told me he planned to leave and asked me to do him a small favor, I felt an unexpected freedom.
 In that freedom, I decided to see if there was a message for me.

 The night before we met, life shook me awake through conflict.
 And the very next morning, I was guided to a new connection.
 During our first meeting at Starbucks, I discovered something rare: he knew me even before I spoke.
 He recognized my soul, and I felt understood.
 I recognized his soul too.
 That recognition was so deep and undeniable that I could not hide.
 So I showed my love bravely.
+He never said he loved me — but I received it anyway, in the way he saw me.

 But then he withdrew, because his plan was to move on with his life in another country.
 He was disciplined.
 Yet when he saw me again in the gym, he could not help showing warmth — his energy was drawn to mine.
 That warmth was enough to make me feel loved, and his withdrawal was disciplined enough to teach me something greater.